urbit/urbit.org-reloaded/content/ecosystem/spotlight/2022-september.md

 [featured-2]
 title = "peat"
-description = "Need a personal website, fast?
-Studio can set one up in under a minute." content = """
+description = "Back up your urbit with peat, Urbit's first backup utility." content = """

 Peat is Urbit’s first backup utility.
 Prior to Peat, there was no easy way to backup content from groups from your ship aside from copying your entire urbit.
-Peat makes it easy to export all your data from Groups, which uses the graph-store structure, and in the future will provide support for the new structure in Tlon’s upcoming Groups revamp.
+Peat makes it easy to export all your data from Groups, which uses the graph-store data structure, and in the future will provide support for the new structure in Tlon’s upcoming Groups revamp.

 ![Screenshot](https://storage.googleapis.com/media.urbit.org/site/ecosystem/applications/peat.png)